 How are Squeeze Pages Different from Landing Pages?

-A landing page is a standalone page that is created to fulfill a single conversion goal.
-Landing page goals can vary; from ebook and whitepaper downloads, SaaS free trial sign-ups, etc.
+A post-click landing page is a standalone page that is created to fulfill a single conversion goal. post-click landing page goals can vary; from ebook and whitepaper downloads, SaaS free trial sign-ups, etc.

 On the contrary, this is Marie Forleo’s squeeze page for her B-School online training program: